JavaScript is required

 The bingo inquiry

-The first inquiry focuses on the bingo sector, exploring “Keeping bingo social, safe and fair”.
+The first inquiry focused on the bingo sector, exploring “Keeping bingo social, safe and fair”.

-We are working with the bingo industry, community organisations and citizens, to improve regulatory oversight of a sector that has not been examined in-depth for some time.
+We worked with the bingo industry, community organisations and citizens, to improve regulatory oversight of a sector that has not been examined in-depth for some time.

 • community organisations benefit from profits made